 - His home town was Dehradun, Uttarakhand

-- Currently living with his wife Mumbai, Maharashtra, India
+- Currently living with his wife in Mumbai, Maharashtra, India

 How Did Deepak Sathe Save 180 passengers’ life Mytre his life?